rcrupiISP/DTOR/README.md

 # DTOLR: Decision Tree for Outlier Labeling and Explanation

-DTOLR (Decision Tree for Outlier Labeling and Explanation) is a Python library for explaining outlier detection results using decision trees.
+DTOLR (Decision Tree One Label Regressor) is a Python library for explaining outlier detection results using decision trees.
 It provides a method to interpret the decisions made by an outlier detection model, specifically tailored for anomaly detection tasks.

 ## Overview